Back to blog

 Intellectual property can also be licensed out to others if you wish to sell it.

-Copyright: Copyright laws for art and design is typically used for literary and artistic works.
-This covers creative works of expression that have been created into a tangible medium.
+Copyright: Copyright laws for art and design are typically used for literary and artistic works.
+This covers creative works of expression that have been fixed in a tangible medium.

-Patent: These are used to protect inventions, innovations and technical solutions.
+Patent: Patents protect inventions, innovations, and technical solutions.

-Trademark: These are used to distinguish company services and goods from other companies’.
-You can protect your company name, slogan or mascot with trademarks.
+Trademark: Trademarks distinguish company services and goods from others.
+You can protect your company name, slogan, or mascot with trademarks.

 Design copyright laws vary depending on your design type.